thejohnfreeman/joplin-plugin/packages/joplin-plugin/README.md

 - Add a dependency on `joplin-plugin`
 - Add a `build` script that is `joplin-plugin-build && joplin-plugin-pack`.
 - Write your TypeScript source at `src/index.ts`.
-- Import the Joplin Plugin API with `import ... from 'joplin-plugin/...'`.
+- Import the Joplin object with `import joplin from 'joplin-plugin'`.
+- Import Joplin types with `import { NamedType } from 'joplin-plugin/types'`.

 ## How to convert an existing plugin